 For over ninety years, this tradition has endured, evolving with each passing era.
 Let's take a journey back in time to the days of Alam Ara, the first talkie in 1931, which had seven soul-stirring songs.

 The first song, De De Khuda Ke Nam Pe Bande, was sung by Wazir Mohammad Khan and picturised on a fakir.
 The movie Indrasabha made in 1932 holds world record for most songs picturised in a movie.
 It featured over seventy songs and was 211 minutes long.
 The film was made by Jamshedji Framji Madan's company, Madan Theatre and starred Jehanara Kajjan among others.
-Indrasabha holds the world record for the most songs (72) in any musical ever made.

 During that era, two prominent singer-composers hailed from Bengal - Pankaj Mullick and K.C.
 Dey.
 The soft Bangla school of music held a special place of preference during those times.
 Among the stars of that period was Kundanlal Saigal, who, believe it or not, started as a typewriter salesman earning a modest eighty rupees per month.
 His fortune took a turn when the renowned composer R. C. Boral from 'New Theatres' hired him as a singing actor, offering a princely sum of two hundred rupees per month.

 Saigal's melodious voice resonated with audiences all over the country, leaving them in awe and inspiring many future singers.
-His debut solo record, "Suno Suno Hey Kishan Kala," became an instant smash hit, captivating hearts across the nation.
+His debut solo record, "Suno Suno Hey Kishan Kala," became an instant hit, captivating hearts across the nation.

-In 1935, the release of "Devdas" catapulted Saigal's popularityhh to new heights.
+In 1935, the release of "Devdas" catapulted Saigal's popularity to new heights.
 He portrayed the lovelorn and heartbroken character of Devdas with impeccable perfection.
 His solo performances in songs like "Balam Aaye Baso" and "Dukh Ke Ab Din" were considered timeless and immortal.

 Saigal's musical genius knew no bounds.
 He fearlessly experimented with various forms of music, mastering Khayal, Bandish, Ghazals, Geets, Bhajans, Hori, and Dadra in various Ragas.
 His versatility extended to singing in multiple languages, including Hindi, Urdu, Pushto, Punjabi, Bengali, and Tamil.